leo92kgred/tf2ss_se/README.md

   </tr>
 </table>

-Upon review, I found that there is a problem with the calculation.\
+I found that there is a problem in the calculation.

 I watched the derivation process of the equation closely and got something weird.

 $$Transfer\ Function = \dfrac{b_1s + b_2}{s^4Y(s) + a_1s^3Y(s) + a_2s^2Y(s) + a_3sY(s) + a_4}$$